 What Else Can You See in Brescia?

-Over lunch in the Piazza della Loggia (a smart Venetian square) we looked at the leaflets we had picked up at Tourist Information.
-There was far more to see than we could fit into a day.
+Over lunch in the Piazza della Loggia (a smart Venetian square) I looked at the leaflets I had picked up at Tourist Information.
+There was far more to see than I could fit into a day.
 Churches packed with artworks, and all sorts of museums including a collection of classic cars in another monastic complex.
-We would have liked to go to the Castle but it would have been an uphill climb and it was a very hot day…
+I would have liked to go to the Castle but it would have been an uphill climb and it was a very hot day…

-We settled for a quick look at the Cathedral and a visit to the Brixia Light Box where we descended into the basement through the remains of the Roman Forum and watched a virtual reconstruction of the excavated buildings.
-As we walked back to the station I reflected how glad I was that I’d ignored the advice of the guidebook.
+I settled for a quick look at the Cathedral and a visit to the Brixia Light Box where I descended into the basement through the remains of the Roman Forum and watched a virtual reconstruction of the excavated buildings.
+Walking back to the station I reflected how glad I was that I’d ignored the advice of the guidebook.